 Focuses on sharing user multimedia experiences.
 You can rate movie reviews and share them with friends.
 Get access to actor photos and movie lists as well.

-Stutalk connects you with other students, helps you find fun events, check out competitions, special offers for students, post your photos, videos, join or start discussions, get the dream job.
+Stunited connects you with other students, helps you find available scholarships, courses, job consultancies for students, post your photos, videos, start discussions or get help with studying.

 This site lets you find a friend or high school alumni from its database of over 40 million people.